Bhavesh083/Angular-Learnings/README.md

 - To bind form controls to a model, Use [(ngModel)]="variable"
 - To bind form controls to ngForm, Use ngModel & name="somename"
 - To get state of the controls, Use ngModel & #name="ngModel"
-- To get form, Use #formName = "ngForm"
+- To get entire form details, Use #formName = "ngForm"
 - To submit, Use (ngSubmit)="method()"